iamsushanth/logicalbee.github.io/about.md

 ### A little more..

 I'm passionate about software, technology and design.
-I spend most of my time working with Ruby and JavaScript.
+ I spend most of my time working with latest technologies.
 Throughout my career I've worked on both backend and frontend.

 I love to [write](/posts) and publish [videos](https://www.youtube.com/logicalbee) about the stuff I'm building.